GRIM PICKINS AND THE BASTARD CONGREGATION Southern blues-metal with a tinge of darkness.

 UTAH Heavy, downtuned local rock band.

-JAZZ FUNK JAM WITH MASON DAVIS Local jazz player Mason Davis hosts a jam session.
+JAZZ FUNK JAM Local jazz musician Mason Davis hosts this monthly jam session.

 Celebrate Dr. Seuss’ birthday!
 Reuben Haller performs his “Cat in the Hat” show, full of puppetry, juggling and music.
 All ages.

-OPEN MIC Showcase your talent at this open mic night every Monday.
+OPEN MIC Showcase your talent at this open mic night.
+Hosted by Larry Forte.

 AIDS Athens hosts portions of the AIDS Memorial Quilt as part of AIDS Athens 25th anniversary.
 The AIDS quilt features over 48,000 panels dedicated to those who have died from HIV/AIDS.